Shika, Ishikawa: History

-On January 9, 2015 a resident reported a wooden boat to the local police, which was washed up on the shore.
+On January 9, 2015, a resident reported a wooden boat to the local police, which was washed up on the shore.
 Due to Hangul characters on the boat it was suspected to be from North Korea.
 The police arrested one man on the boat, who claimed he had left North Korea unintended in mid-December 2014 when conducting an inspection of the boat.

+On January 1, 2024, the region experienced intense shaking due to the 2024 Noto earthquake.
+The town experienced the highest possible intensity on the Shindo scale - 7, and 23 people were killed.
+It was also among the first to receive a major tsunami warning since the 2011 Tōhoku earthquake.

 Economy

 Once a centre for the garment manufacturing industry, the local economy is now dominated by the presence of the Shika Nuclear Power Plant operated by Hokuriku Electric Power Company.
 Commercial fishing and agriculture are also important to the local economy.

 Education

 Shika has two public elementary schools and two public middle schools operated by the town government, and one public high school operated by the Ishikawa Prefectural Board of Education.